mertcobn/reentrancy-poc/README.md

 6. **Drain.** The cycle repeats: 1 ETH is withdrawn, receive() re-enters, another 1 ETH is withdrawn, and so on.
 After 4 iterations, the vault's balance reaches 0.
 The next getBalance() call returns 0, the if condition fails, and the recursion stops.

-7. **Stack unwinding.** As each nested withdraw call returns, the line balances[msg.sender] = 0 finally executes — once per nested call, four times in total.
+7. **Stack unwinding.** As each nested withdraw call returns, the line balances[msg.sender] = 0 finally executes, once per nested call, four times in total.
 All four writes are no-ops on the same already-stale slot.
 The attacker contract now holds the full 4 ETH; the vault holds nothing.

 ## Mitigations